lmc-eu/spirit-design-system/packages/web-react/src/components/TextFieldBase/README.md

 # TextFieldBase

-This is React implementation of the abstract component TextFieldBase for the purposes of the form components [TextField] and [TextArea].
+This is React implementation of the abstract component TextFieldBase for the purposes of the form components [TextField][textfield] and [TextArea][textarea].

 Basic example usage: